Tanzu-Solutions-Engineering/tanzu-ese-poc-guides/README.md

 ### Preperations

 * Don't commit changes directly to `origin`!
-* [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository to your Github account and go ahead from here:
+* [Fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository to your Github account and go ahead from there:

   * `clone` the fork locally: `git clone git@github.com:rguske/tanzu-ese-poc-guides.git`
     * Change into the cloned dir `cd tanzu-ese-poc-guides`
   * Rename the clone to e.g. `fork`: `git remote rename origin fork`
   * Add the `origin`al repository as well to e.g. `fetch` changes (caused by e.g. contributions from others): `git remote add origin https://github.com/Tanzu-Solutions-Engineering/tanzu-ese-poc-guides.git`
-  * Execute `git remote -vvv` to see both
+  * Execute `git remote -vvv` to see both added repos

 You should see a similar output like this: